-Once an individual has raised a concern, the school will be responsible for investigating it.
+Once an individual has raised a concern, the school will be responsible for investigating it, and where required the chair of governors.

 In certain instances, it may be appropriate for the individual to raise the concern with an outside agency, e.g. the police, depending on the severity of the concern.
 Equally, it may be appropriate for the individual to request that their trade union raises the matter.